Call for Papers

-The proposed volume seeks to bring together researchers and practitioners of Indigenous popular culture in order to illustrate the cultural vibrancy, complexity, and importance of this emerging field.
+The proposed volume seeks to bring together researchers and practitioners of Indigenous popular culture in order to illustrate the cultural vibrancy, complexity, and importance of this flourishing field.
 We therefore invite contributions from academics as well as artists, entrepreneurs, event organizers, cos players etc. Contributions may focus on any aspect of Indigenous popular culture in any of the geographic areas throughout the globe.

 Academic articles should be 6000-8000 words in length.
 Contributions by practitioners of Indigenous popular culture can be of artistic/creative/analytical/(self)reflexive nature and allow for wider variation in scope, i.e. could be as short as one page (text, comic strip, image, etc.).
 Please send an abstract of 300-500 words for an academic article, a short description up to 500 words for other kinds of contribution, plus a short biography to email@example.com by December 31, 2018.
 The completed first draft of the articles/contributions will be due on March 1, 2019.
-The academic papers will go through a peer-review process, the volume will be published prospectively in 2021 with Wilfrid Laurier University Press.
+The academic papers will go through a peer review process, the volume will be published prospectively in 2021 with Wilfrid Laurier University Press.

 Photos: Indigenous Comic Con 2017, Albuquerque, NM, Isleta Resort and Casino.
 Used with permission.
 All rights reserved.